tamnguy443/cs3337/CHAGE_LOG.md

 April-7th The Ui was updated to have a new scene to ask the user to enter their age and gender.
 The Ui now contains 3 menu scenes, one  for each of the body type options which are shred, bulk, and maintain.
 Each menu scene has a variety of meals the user can choose from to create their own personalized diet and each meal has a "view information" button where the user can click to see the macronutrients associated with each meal.

 April-9th The Ui was updated to have a macronutrients window provided for each meal choice.
 The window displays the food picture, a desrciption of the food, and the macros associated with it such as protein, fats, carbs, and the portion size.
+April-12th The foodList.csv file was updated with more food, and foodPics file has a picture of all the new food.